 How To Find your Server IP Address in Minecraft

-Want to set up your own multiplayer Minecraft server?
-Want to find the server IP address in Minecraft so others can connect to your game?
 Multiplayer Minecraft offers an entirely new dimension to play and even several years after release, there are thousands of daily players in the game.
-This tutorial will show you both how to find your IP address and how to set up your own server.
+This tutorial will show you both how to set up your own Minecraft server and how to find the IP address of your Minecraft server.

-Minecraft is an amazing time sink whether you like to play alone or socially.
-For such a basic looking game it is surprisingly deep and engaging.
-The ability to play on social servers is a real benefit to those who don’t like being alone in their own world.
-You can also play together, share creations and all that good stuff.
+Minecraft is an amazing game whether you like to play alone, on devices on a LAN, or multiplayer.
+For a game that looks so simple on the surface, it has surprising depth and is endlessly engaging.
+The ability to play on Minecraft servers is a real benefit to those who want an alternative to playing Minecraft alone in their own world.
+Playing Minecraft with others is a lot of fun, creating, adventuring, and surviving together.

 Your server IP address in Minecraft

 Your server IP address in Minecraft is your PC IP address.
 Your game will act as the server so for others to connect, they will need your IP address in order to point their game to yours.
 It sounds complicated but actually isn’t.

 To find your IP address in Windows, do this: